-Ever thought of helping to build a house for a needy family in the mountains of Appalachia?
-Nursing animals at a wild life refuge in South Africa?
+Ever thought of helping build a house for a needy family in the mountains of Appalachia?
+Tending to animals at a wildlife refuge in South Africa?
 Participating in an archaeological dig in Pompeii?
 Volunteer vacations can afford you the chance to do something meaningful with your time.
 And for some—especially those near or in retirement—an extended volunteer trip can be a gateway into life’s second act.

-Whatever you’re hoping to get out of a volunteer trip, there are a few tips that can make the experience more enjoyable.
+Whatever you’re hoping to take away from a volunteer trip, there are a few tips that can make the experience more enjoyable.

 Be clear about what you want to get out of your experience

-Many volunteer vacations sound alluring on paper, but midway through a backbreaking archeological dig you may have second thoughts.
-Be very thoughtful about your goals and what success means to you.
+Many volunteer vacations sound alluring on paper, but midway through a backbreaking archaeological dig you may have second thoughts.
+Be very thoughtful about your goals and what you hope to achieve.
 Do you want to donate your skills, or are you looking for a completely unique experience?
 Older vacation volunteers may be in especially high demand because of their extensive work experience.
 Some economic-development organizations will even pay your travel and living expenses if you have the skills they need.
 But if your goal is to stretch your horizons, then select a vacation that doesn’t depend on sharing what you already know.

 As you research volunteer vacation opportunities, consider how many hours a day you want to work, the length of time you want to volunteer, the amount of physical labor you’re willing to perform, and the age range of the people you’ll be volunteering with, so that you find the best fit for you.
 Talking with others who have gone through the experience can help you get a better sense of each opportunity, and organizations may be able to help you get in contact with past participants for reference.

-"Make sure the cost of a volunteer vacation is in line with your long-term spending plan."— Bill Hunter, director of Personal Retirement Solutions for Merrill Lynch
+"Make sure the cost of a volunteer vacation is in line with your long-term spending plan."— Bill Hunter, head of strategy for Retirement Client Experience at Merrill Lynch

 Manage your expenses

 If you’re traveling abroad and you plan to stay in one place for several weeks, you may want to set up a local bank account.
 That way you can have the funds you’ll need to cover your living expenses.
-“Because currencies fluctuate in value, it’s a good idea to arrange for periodic transfers of money rather than a lump sum,” says Bill Hunter, director of Personal Retirement Solutions for Merrill Lynch.
+“Because currencies fluctuate in value, it’s a good idea to arrange for periodic transfers of money rather than a lump sum,” says Bill Hunter, head of strategy for Retirement Client Experience at Merrill Lynch.

 Don’t lose sight of your bigger financial picture

-If your volunteer vacation takes the form of a sabbatical, keep in mind that you won’t be able to contribute to your 401(k) while you’re away.
-You will, however, be able to take advantage of catch-up provisions when you return to make up some of the shortfall, as long as you’re 50 or older.
+If your volunteer vacation takes the form of an unpaid sabbatical, keep in mind that you won’t be contributing to your 401(k) while you’re away.
+You can, however, use catch-up provisions to make up some of the shortfall, as long as you’re 50 or older.
 If you’ve had any earned income during a volunteer year, you can also contribute to an IRA, says Hunter.

 3 Questions to Ask Your Financial Advisor